Yesterday evening I attended the second Wikipodium meeting in Gent:

 The theme of the meeting was “Wikis and Classification, or Water and Fire?” but the discussions went far beyond this topic.
-It was good the hear experiences from other wiki users in a professional context, I'll try to list a few do's and don'ts I remember.
+It was good to hear experiences from other wiki users in a professional context, I’ll try to list a few dos and don’ts I remember.

-- The 90-9-1 theory explains the percentage of a wikis participation.
-It breaks down the wiki users in groups, where 1% are the most enthusiastic users or heavy contributors, 9% are minor contributors and the largest group with their 90% are ‘lurkers’, people who don't contribute (they browse and read but don't write).
+- The 90-9-1 theory explains the percentage of a wiki’s participation.
+It breaks down the wiki users into groups, where 1% are the most enthusiastic users or heavy contributors, 9% are minor contributors and the largest group with their 90% are ‘lurkers’, people who don’t contribute (they browse and read but don’t write).

-- The need of a content responsible, someone who follows the ‘recent changes’ page and fixes syntax errors, wrong titles, joins articles, etc. This may not fit in the ‘pure’ unregulated wiki idea but I can see the need of such a role in a corporate environment where the user group is too small for self regulation.
+- The need of a content responsible, someone who follows the “recent changes” page and fixes syntax errors, wrong titles, joins articles, etc. This may not fit in the ‘pure’ unregulated wiki idea, but I can see the need for such a role in a corporate environment where the user group is too small for self-regulation.

-- Single sign on is a must, don't go for anonymous edits.
-People tend to behave better when they know their name is logged and it makes it easer later on to find the experts in certain domains according to their edits.
+- Single sign on is necessary, don’t go for anonymous edits.
+People tend to behave better when they know their name is logged and it makes it easier later to find the experts in certain domains according to their edits.

-- No one has found a good way to integrate spreadsheets (or tables for that matter) in a wiki.
-Wiki's are not the right tool if you depend heavily on spreadsheets.
+- No one has found an effective way to integrate spreadsheets (or tables for that matter) in a wiki yet.
+Wikis are not the right tool if you depend heavily on spreadsheets.